morph3/crawpy/README.md

 Yet another content discovery tool written in python.

 What makes this tool different than others:
-* It is written to work asynchronously which allows reaching to maximum limits.
-So it is very fast.
+* Sends asynchronous HTTP requests, fast
 * Calibration mode, applies filters on its own
-* Has bunch of flags that helps you fuzz in detail
-* Recursive scan mode for given status codes and with depth
+* Recursive scan mode with additional flags
-* Report generations, you can later go and check your results
+* Report generation, you can later go and check your results
-* Multiple url scans
+* Multiple url scan

 ### An example run